 - Intrapersonal: Learning on their own

 - Interpersonal: Learning in with others, in a group.

-- Brain plasticity: Teachers need to always keep in mind, while interacting with children that their behaviour tends to have an impact on the child.
-Be it kind or harsh words, be it a smile or a frown or be it a particular prosocial or academic skill.
+Brain plasticity: Teachers need to always keep in mind, while interacting with children that their behaviour tends to have an impact on the child.
+Be it kind or harsh words, be it a smile or a frown or be it a particular social or academic skill.
 This is the stage where whatever the child learns creates a new neural connection in the brain enabling the child to remember it later in life.

-- Identifying and addressing psychological issues: As children spend their majority of time in school, teachers can play an important role in identifying and addressing these problems.
+Identifying and addressing psychological issues: As children spend their majority of time in school, teachers can play an important role in identifying and addressing these problems.
 Issues such as bullying and child abuse are common psychological difficulties children face.
-Here are a few identifiers that can help teachers point out psychological issue the child could be facing:
+Here are a few identifiers that can help teachers point out psychological issues the child could be facing:

 - Sudden decrease in academic performance

 - Sitting or spending most of the time on their own

 - Being too quiet, if they were talkative earlier

 - Sudden anger outbursts or aggressive behaviour